abouolia/sticky-sidebar/README.md

 [Scrollable Sticky Element](https://abouolia.github.io/sticky-sidebar/examples/scrollable-element.html)

-See for complete documents and examples [abouolia.github.com/sticky-sidebar](http://abouolia.github.com/sticky-sidebar)
+See for complete documentation and examples [abouolia.github.com/sticky-sidebar](http://abouolia.github.com/sticky-sidebar)

 ## Why sticky sidebar is awesome?

 * It does not re-calculate all dimensions when scrolling, just neccessary dimensions.
 * Super smooth without incurring scroll lag or jank and no page reflows.
-* Has resize sensor to re-calculate all dimenstions when size of sidebar and its container is changed.
+* Integrated with resize sensor to re-calculate all dimenstions of the plugin when size of sidebar or its container is changed.
 * It has event trigger on each affix type to hook your code under particular situation.
 * Handle the sidebar when is tall or too short compared to the rest of the container.
 * Zero dependencies and super simple to setup.